-“Courage, for example, could take one very far from the ‘positive emotions,’” she wrote, describing an interview with Seligman while were walking through the Monet gallery, “with their predicted positive effects on health and success, and into dangerous and painful situations, just as spirituality could lead to social withdrawal, fasting, and self-mortification.
+“Courage, for example, could take one very far from the ‘positive emotions,’” she wrote, describing an interview with Seligman while the two were walking through the Monet gallery, “with their predicted positive effects on health and success, and into dangerous and painful situations, just as spirituality could lead to social withdrawal, fasting, and self-mortification.
 In fact, I blathered on, the conventional notion of ‘character’ seems to include the capacity for self-denial, even suffering, in pursuit of a higher goal.”

 So, there's a lot that goes into cultivating positive emotion.
 Maybe Kim's five-year projection is optimistic, but we’ll see.

 Recently a guy came to my apartment to change out the window air conditioner, which had become basically a heat circulator.
 And, making conversation, he was like, “Looks good in here.”

 “The guy before you, he was stinking up the joint.”

 Even knowing the one thing I knew about the previous tenant, I assumed the repairman was talking about me not letting the place smell bad.
 “Well, I try to keep it clean.”